Since SEOPress 1.5, you can view your Google Analytics Stats in your WordPress Dashboard.

 Note that you must first create a Google Console project before you can follow this tutorial.
 More info on the official documentation.

-In API Manager, choose Library, search for Analytics API (be sure to activate the right API) and activate it.
+In API Manager, choose Library, search for Analytics API (be sure to activate the right API), click on Google Analytics API and activate it.

-In Credentials, click Create credentials blue button, and choose OAuth client ID.
+In Credentials page, click Create credentials blue button, and choose OAuth client ID.

-and in Redirect URI, enter your URL like that https://www.yourdomainname.com/wp-admin/admin.php?page=seopress-google-analytics
+- and in Authorized Redirect URIs, enter your URL like that https://www.yourdomainname.com/wp-admin/admin.php?page=seopress-google-analytics

 Note that before clicking Create, make sure the 2 URLs are saved by Google.
 When you enter your URL, click outside the field to validate it.